 West Berkshire is home to two Atomic Weapons Establishments (AWE) sites, located in Aldermaston and Burghfield.
 Both sites are managed by AWE PLC.

 West Berkshire Council is responsible for producing an off-site plan to comply with Radiation (Emergency Preparedness and Public Information) Regulations 2001 (REPPIR).
-Click here to view the AWE Off site emergency plan.
-A public information leaflet which explains what to do in the event of an incident at AWE can be ownloaded below.
+For further information view the AWE Off site emergency plan.
+A public information leaflet which explains what to do in the event of an incident at AWE can be downloaded below.